fisadev/fisa-vim-config/docs/acknowledgements.rst

 Sources and acknowledgements
 ----------------------------

-Thanks to some people from `Pyar <http://python.org.ar>`_, who show me vim for the first time and shared their configurations with me on the PyCamp 2010 :).
+Thanks to some people from `PyAr <http://python.org.ar>`_, who show me vim for the first time and shared their configurations with me on the PyCamp 2010 :).
 Some of my tweaks were copied from their configurations.

 * Hector Sanchez
 * Juanjo Conti